joakimk/testbot/README.markdown

 Using testbot with Rails 2:

     # Add testbot to your Gemfile if you use bundler.
 You also need the plugin because
-    # Rails 2 does not not load raketasks from gems.
+    # Rails 2 does not load raketasks from gems.
     ruby script/plugin install git://github.com/joakimk/testbot.git -r 'refs/tags/v0.5.6'
     script/generate testbot --connect 192.168.0.100